mimiframework/Mimi.jl/docs/src/userguide.md

 ![Explorer Model Example](figs/explorer_model_example.png)

 Alternatively, in order to view just one parameter or variable, call the function `explore` as below to return a plot object and automatically display the plot in a viewer, assuming `explore` is the last command executed.
 This call will return the type `VegaLite.VLSpec`, which you may interact with using the API described in the [VegaLite.jl](https://github.com/fredo-dedup/VegaLite.jl) documentation.
 For example, [VegaLite.jl](https://github.com/fredo-dedup/VegaLite.jl) plots can be saved as [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), [PDF](https://en.wikipedia.org/wiki/PDF) and [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript) files.
-You may save a plot by calling the `save_vega_plot` function.
+You may save a plot using the `save` function.

 ```julia
 using VegaLite